S’pore golfer Shannon Tan registers best finish at a Major with tied-38th finish at Chevron Championship

 Tan made history at the 2024 Women’s British Open by becoming the first female Singaporean golfer to advance to the weekend at a Major.

-In 2025, she made the cut in both the Evian Championship and Women’s British Open, placing tied-59th and joint-40th respectively.
+In 2025, she made the cut in both the Evian Championship – where she placed tied-59th – and Women’s British Open.

 Compared to those two Majors, the biggest difference for Tan in Texas was the course set-up.